nanoporetech/medaka/README.md

  * [tabix](https://github.com/samtools/htslib), and
  * [bgzip](https://github.com/samtools/htslib)

-and place these within the `PATH`. `samtools/bgzip/tabix` version 1.14 and `minimap2` version 2.17 are recommended as these are those used in development of medaka.
-(Newer versions are almost certainly fine).
+and place these within the `PATH`. `samtools/bgzip/tabix` versions >=1.14 and `minimap2` version >=2.17 are recommended as these are those used in development of medaka.

 The default installation has the capacity to run on a GPU (see _Using a GPU_ below), or on CPU.
 If you are using `medaka` exclusively on CPU, and don't need the ability